 - Make informed design decisions.
 Can’t decide where a certain button should go on your app home screen?
 Torn between two different layouts for your website?
 Test a few versions in the form of prototypes and see which works best.

-No matter how thorough your user research is, many people find it difficult to truly conceptualize a product until they have it in front of them.
-Prototypes allow you to iterate, refine, rework and make improvements until you have a market-ready product.
+No matter how thorough your UX research is, many people find it difficult to truly conceptualize a product until they have it in front of them.
+Prototypes allow you to iterate, refine, rework, and make improvements until you have a market-ready product.

-Now let’s take a look at some of the different kinds of prototype you might use.
-Prototypes can vary in terms of the following:
+Now let’s take a look at some of the different kinds of prototypes you might use.
+Prototypes can vary in terms of their form, fidelity, interactivity, and lifecycle:

 - Form: Is it a hand-drawn prototype, or a digital one?
 Is it for mobile or desktop?